-We currently intend to retire our \$750 million principal amount of 5.5% senior notes at maturity in October 2010 with available cash and equivalents.
+In October 2010, we retired \$750 million principal amount of our 5.5% senior notes with available cash and equivalents.

-Subject to Board of Directors approval, we expect to pay quarterly dividends of approximately \$80 million during 2010.
-We also have approximately \$1.8 billion remaining available under our share repurchase authorization, which may be used for open market share purchases.
+Subject to Board of Directors approval, we expect to pay quarterly dividends of approximately \$80 million during the remainder of 2010.
+We also have approximately \$1.7 billion remaining available under our share repurchase authorization, which may be used for open market share purchases.